easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Under Offer functions for use in custom templates epl_the_under_offer, epl_get_the_under_offer.
 * New: Enabled Mini Website URL meta field as a number of REAXML providers are now using 3D Tours.
 * New: Able to configure sorting dropdown as tabs.
+* New: Implemented CSS and JS minified files and development mode option to disable minimised CSS and JS files.
+* New: Development mode setting that currently enabled minified JS and CSS files.
+* New: Upgrade notice that will copy the listing pricing for all listing types into a unified price search.
+* New: EPL - Author widget supports single or multiple users with user searching capabilities.
+Allowing you to use the widget and set a specific agent or WordPress user.
+* New: Enhanced CSS implemented, for new installations this is enabled.
+If upgrading then the enhanced CSS is disabled.
+Enable and disable from Advanced Settings.
+* New: Floorplan uploader now support a custom label added to the listing entry screen.
+Label filter is still in place.
+* New: External Links now 3 are now supported with a custom label.
+Label filter is still in place.
+* New: Mini Website URL,  2 are supported with a custom label.
+Label filter is still in place.
+* New: Major tweaks to the custom fields screens allowing for a smaller data entry screen when adding your listing details.
+* New: Map Icon.
+* New: Listing Map Icon for when the location is not exact, IE when the user selects to not display the full address.
+* New: Users profiles now have Instagram and Pinterest links and social icons added.
+* New: Tools page holding Import and Export options along with the Upgrade screen.
+* New: Shortcode [listing_element] for use with page builder systems to output variables, meta fields, action hooks, excerpt,  onto templates.
+* New: Pets icons and function to handle output with the get_property_pets function.
+* New: Rental Leased Date custom field.
+* New: Ability to apply multiple templates using the epl_property_single_default filter to the single listing template loading queue.
+* New: Ability to apply multiple templates using the epl_property_blog_template filter to the loop listing template loading queue.
+* New: Specify the default return type of the property listing icons.
+Basically using the epl_icons_return_type filter you can force all icons to output text instead of an icon.
+Or configure a completely custom output.
+* New: Improvements to video link handling with YouTube and Vimeo support.
+* New: Video hook implemented into templates.
+Before we were using the epl_property_content_after hook where we have now added a better named epl_property_video action hook.
+* New: Random sorting option added to [listing_category], [listing]
+* New: Search by linked contacts — search_linked_contact.
 * Tweak: Rebuilt date picker JS validation code to better optimise and streamline listing entry.
 * Tweak: Rebuilt mapping JS to avoid issues with websites missing Google Maps API keys.
 * Tweak: Moved several old functions to compatibility functions for future removal.
 Functions moved are epl_the_property_address, epl_display_label_postcode, epl_display_label_bond, epl_display_label_suburb.